mahmoudheshmat/pdsnd_github/README.md

 write code to compute descriptive statistics.

 ### Files used
-three csv files for the cites
+three csv files for the cites(chicago.csv,new_york_city.csv,washington.csv)